 Under the Code, we may satisfy certain of our RIC distributions with dividends paid after the end of the current year.
 In particular, if we pay a distribution in January of the following year that was declared in October, November, or December of the current year and is payable to shareholders of record in the current year, the dividend will be treated for all US federal tax purposes as if it were paid on December 31 of the current year.
 In addition, under the Code, we may pay dividends, referred to as "spillover dividends," that are paid during the following taxable year that will allow us to maintain our qualification for taxation as a RIC and eliminate our liability for corporate-level U.S. federal income tax.
 Under these spillover dividend procedures, we may defer distribution of income earned during the current year until December of the following year.
-For example, we may defer distributions of income earned during 2020 until as late as December 31, 2021.
+For example, we may defer distributions of income earned during as a December 31, 2021.
 If we choose to pay a spillover dividend, we will incur the 4% U.S. federal excise tax on some or all of the distribution.

 Due to the COVID-19 pandemic or other disruptions in the economy, we may take certain actions with respect to the timing and amounts of our distributions in order to preserve cash and maintain flexibility.
 For example, we may not be able to increase our dividends.
 In addition, we may reduce our dividends and/or defer our dividends to later in the year or the following taxable year.
 If we defer our dividends, we may choose to utilize the spillover dividend rules discussed above and incur the 4% U.S. federal excise tax on such amounts.
 To further preserve cash, we may combine these reductions or deferrals of dividends with one or more distributions that are payable partially in our stock as discussed in "Item 1A.
-Risk Factors" in our most recent Annual Report on Form 10-K and "Part II - Item 1A.
-Risk Factors" in our most recent Quarterly Report on Form 10-Q under "We may in the future choose to pay dividends in our own stock, in which case investors may be required to pay tax in excess of the cash they receive."
+Risk Factors" in our most recent Annual Report on Form 10-K under "We may in the future choose to pay dividends in our own stock, in which case investors may be required to pay tax in excess of the cash they receive."